Take the 1100m Circuit Challenge as an Motorsport UK Championship Driver or Owner Driver

 New Driver Information

-MSA Class Age Restrictions - please see left hand column on this page.
+Motorsport UK Class Age Restrictions - please see left hand column on this page.

 Driving Position – Before driving onto the circuit, drivers must concentrate on familiarising themselves with the controls of the kart.
 The correct seating position is vital if maximum control is to be achieved.
 The driver must sit in a relatively upright position with hands held on the steering wheel at a ten-to-two grip.
 Arms and legs should have a degree of bend and grip on the steering wheel should be relaxed but firm.
 This ‘one grip’ technique will be maintained throughout, in preference to the ‘feeding the wheel’ favoured for use on the roads.